emilkarlen/wilde/setup/apache2/install-app.md

+Conf of a Wilde app for Apache2 on GNU Linux/Debian

 # cgi-bin

-Install app cgi-bin in web server's cgi-bin (see `/etc/apache2/conf-available/serve-cgi-bin.conf`)
+Install app executable in web server's cgi-bin/
+(see `/etc/apache2/conf-available/serve-cgi-bin.conf`)

 # css

-Configure directories for css that matches the css dir specified by the app's `ApplicationConfiguration`.

-Do this via a conf file in `/etc/apache2/conf-enabled/` that says, e.g.
+The apps path to css file specified in its `ApplicationConfiguration` must match a path specified by Apaches config:

     Alias /style/ /var/www/style/

-Here, `/style` should be the css path set by the app's `ApplicationConfiguration`.

-# icons

-Install the wilde-icons (`/web/icons`) into a directory that is in line with the apache configuration.

-Conf apache via a conf file in `/etc/apache2/conf-enabled/` that says, e.g.
+There should be such a file in this dir.

-    Alias /icon/ /var/www/icon/
+# html start page

+Install in servers root: `/var/www/html/`.

+See file in `/etc/apache2/conf-enabled` for details.